OneNoteDev/OneNoteCNApiSample/README.md

 The OneNote Class Notebook APIs let you programmatically create and edit class notebooks.
 This sample demonstrates the basics on how you would call these APIs using JavaScript, jQuery and ADAL for authentication.
 To learn more about ADAL you can visit its
 [GitHub page](https://github.com/AzureAD/azure-activedirectory-library-for-js).
-For full documenation on the class notebook APIs take a look at our
+For full documentation on the class notebook APIs take a look at our
 [article on MSDN](https://msdn.microsoft.com/office/office365/howto/onenote-classnotebook).